On ‘Dateline’: Rape and murder of a 22-year-old in Texas leads to repeat offender - NewsBreak

 In that feeling, she’s not alone.
 And it would turn out, Katie wasn’t her attacker’s first victim — or his last.

-Watch “Dateline: Wreckage” Friday at 9 p.m. on WAVY TV 10.Copyright 2022 Nexstar Media Inc. All rights reserved.
+Watch “Dateline: Wreckage” Friday at 9 p.m. on NBC4.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0